run-ai/docs/docs/index.md

 * Write to [support@run.ai](mailto:support@run.ai).

-* On the navigation bar of the Run:AI user interface at `<company-name>.run.ai`, use the 'Support' button.
+* On the navigation bar of the Run:ai user interface at `<company-name>.run.ai`, use the 'Support' button.

 * Or submit a ticket by clicking the button below: